DevMikaelNilsson/UnityUtilities/Render/README.md

 ##Fade.cs
 Makes a object fade in when enabled/re-enabled, and can make a object fade out at any time.
 The script uses the materials alpha channel to make the object fade in/out.

+##CameraShakeEffect.cs
+Shakes a specific Camera based on intensity and decay over time.